 Upon arrival to school, students should quickly enter the school and prepare to start the school day.
 At dismissal students are to go directly to their assigned bus.
 Students standing around socializing may find that the buses will be sent on without them and they will need to call home for a ride.
 Students who continually defy this rule may be suspended from riding the bus.

 Students are reminded that there is an appropriate time and place for displays of affection.
 Around the school (inside or out), or during class is neither the place nor the time.
 Students are to refrain from hand holding, hugging and kissing in and around the school before, during or after school.

 Bullying can take different forms such as physical, verbal, social, and cyber.
 Behaviour such as physical attacks, verbal taunts, threat/intimidation, extortion or stealing of money and possessions and exclusion from the peer group will be dealt within an appropriate manner at Fairview School.
 We work with students and their families to learn from and to resolve the

 situation.
 Severe or repeated incidents will be reported to police.

 If bullying and/or threats are being made outside of school (i.e. inappropriate/irresponsible use of social media, text messaging, cyber bullying, etc.), it is the parents' responsibility to report illegal behaviour to police, monitor your child’s involvement and to inform the school of any possible situations which may affect the school climate and safety of our students.

 Illegal Substances & Activities

-The CBE forbids students to have contact with, to have possession of, and/or to make use of alcohol or illegal drugs in the context of any school-related activity and considers such contact to be a major offense, which is to be dealt with firmly up to, and including expulsion and/or legal action.
-Any behaviour that involves a criminal activity may involve the school resource officer or Calgary Police Service as needed.
+The CBE forbids students to have contact with, to have possession of, and/or to make use of alcohol, cannabis, or illegal drugs in the context of any school-related activity and considers such contact to be a major offense, which is to be dealt with firmly up to, and including expulsion and/or legal action.
+Any behaviour that involves a criminal activity may involve the school resource officer or police may be involved.